hugCarvalho/todoList/README.md

-# TODO APP
+# TODO APP (created in 2020)

 Live: https://stoic-fermi-dcf04f.netlify.app/ (<code>ctrl + click</code> to open in a new window)

 ## Project Specifications

-- Built using React, styled using SASS(scss)
+- Built using React, styled with SASS(scss), uses local storage
 - Responsive

-#### React specifics:

-- Ref forwarding / React-modal / PropTypes

 ## App functionalities